Basic Data Types

 -

 - A string written with double quotes is an interpreted string literal.
-The compiler processes escape sequences such as
+Escape sequences such as

 - A string written with double quotes is an interpreted string literal.
-The compiler processes escape sequences such as
+Escape sequences such as

 -